South High School (Minnesota): Origins

-Minneapolis South High School was founded in 1885 inside of four rooms in the attic of the old Adams School at Franklin Avenue and 16th Avenue.
+Minneapolis South High School was founded in 1885 in four rooms of the attic of the Adams School at Franklin Avenue and 16th Avenue.
 The student body began publishing the South High Observer, the direct predecessor of the current school paper, The Southerner.
 South High Theater presented its first play, Cox, and Box, in 1892.
-The school's first graduation included 27 students.
-Within several years, South had outgrown the Adams School and the Minneapolis School Board began a search for a larger location for the school.
+The school's first graduating class totaled 25 students.
+Within a few years, South had outgrown the Adams School space and the Minneapolis School Board began a search for a new location for the school.

-The building was completed on or around January 1, 1892, and in 1893, South High School's 250 students and the adjoining middle school's 208 students moved to their new building at 2445 18th (or Cedar) Avenue South.
+The first South High School building was completed on or around January 1, 1892, and in 1893, South High School's 250 students and the adjoining middle school's 208 students moved to their new facility at 24th St & Cedar Avenue.

 The new building was built out of red brick and sandstone in a castle-like structure.
 It had several turrets, 12-foot ceilings, stained-glass bay windows, and a six-story bell tower.
 After the final part of the building, the bell tower, was erected, the School Board decided not to purchase a bell for it.
 The reasons for this are unclear, but it is thought that the large bell used to mark the beginning and end of classes was abandoned in favor of an electric bell system run by a motor.
 The bell tower remained until the building around it was destroyed.

 The student body had grown to between 750 and 800 students by 1909.
 The building had become too small, and the auditorium was sacrificed for more classrooms by dividing it into quarters using green curtains.
 The Minneapolis School Board decided changes needed to be made.

 That first significant change came in September 1910 when the new manual and training wings were opened.
 This new part of the school allowed students to be trained in business and other commercial professions.
 The highest reported number of students taking classes in this part of the school at any time was 800 students, using 149 typewriters along with other equipment.
 In January 1911, a new auditorium was opened up to the graduating class, with an initial seating capacity of 1,913.
 In contrast, South High's current auditorium has a listed seating capacity of 715.
 The new auditorium space, along with the manual and training wings, had a new style of architecture.
 No clear pictures of these additions are available, and the only description offered for the style was "medieval".

 The school's final extension came in 1916.
 Most of the original structure was demolished to make room for a new large building.
 The new structure, still connected to the old one and the manual and training wings, followed the architectural style of its time, with a square look and evenly cut windows, at least one to a room.